LincolnSteinLab/gdc-viewer/README.md

 ### Extra notes
 You can set the max number of CNVs to return with the `size` field.
 It defaults to 500.
 The smaller the number, the faster the results will appear.

-You can also use a density plot for the copy number data.
-Simply change the type from `gdc-viewer/View/Track/CNVTrack` to `JBrowse/View/Track/Wiggle/Density.`

 # Dynamic Track Generation
 ## Explore cases, genes and mutations
 This dialog is similar to the Exploration section of the GDC data portal.
 As you apply facets on the left-hand side, updated results will be shown on the right side.
 You can create donor specific SSM, Gene, and CNV tracks, along with GDC-wide SSM, Gene and CNV tracks.